Skip to contents

 digits

-default is -1, no edge length for the bootstrap trees are exported.
-For digits larger than zero edge length are added.
+default is 10, i.e. edge length for the bootstrap trees are exported.
+For digits larger smaller than zero no edge length are exported.

 ...